0x0m/writeups/tryhackme/sea_surfer/README.md

 ## Recon

-We start out with a basic recon nmap scan.
+We start out with a basic nmap scan for recon.
 This reveals that there's an http and ssh service.
 Trying an anonymous logon to ssh doesn't work.

 ```
 ┌──(kali㉿kali)-[~]